MetPX/sarracenia/doc/sr_sarra.8.rst

 Each part, once inserted in the file, is announced to subscribers.

 Depending of **inplace** and if the message was a part, the path can change again (adding a part suffix if necessary).
-The resulting variables used for the local destination to download a file (or a part) are :

-parent.new_file         :  name of the file to write. parent.new_dir          :  name of the directory in which to write the file. parent.msg.local_offset :  offset position in the local file parent.msg.offset       :  offset position of the remote file parent.msg.length       :  length of file or part parent.msg.in_partfile  :  T/F file temporary in part file parent.msg.local_url    :  url for reannouncement

-These variables are important to know if one wants to use an **on_message**, **on_part** or **on_file** plugin.

 DOWNLOAD OPTIONS